pkryvyi/test-task/README.md

 How to deploy:
 1. Open folder 'Nginx'
 2. In CLI: docker-copmose up
-3. Pls check in browser next adress 'localhosty:8080'
+3. Pls check in browser next address 'localhosty:8080'